 The Decision Matrix

-Gemini 2.5 Pro: When It's the Right Call
+Gemini 3.1 Pro: When It's the Right Call

 Weaknesses.
 Effective recall and mid-context accuracy hold up well in public Needle-in-a-Haystack and RULER results published by Google and independent researchers, but citation precision is the soft spot.
 Gemini paraphrases rather than quoting more often than Claude does, which is a problem for legal, compliance, and audit work where the verbatim source matters.
-Latency at full context is also a real concern — a 1.5M-token prompt is not a snappy interaction.
+Latency at full context is also a real concern — a near-1M-token prompt is not a snappy interaction.

-Claude Opus 4.7: When It's the Right Call
+Claude Opus 4.8: When It's the Right Call

 Strengths.
 Effective recall at depth is the headline.
 Anthropic and independent researchers have published RULER and NIAH evaluations showing Opus retains specific facts placed deep into a 1M-token input — we won't invent a number, but the qualitative consensus is that it sits at the top of the field on this dimension.
 Mid-context retrieval is similarly strong: the lost-in-the-middle failure mode is less pronounced on Opus than on most competitors.
 Citation behavior is the other differentiator — when you ask Opus to attribute a claim to a specific paragraph or quote, it does so with high fidelity, and it pushes back when the source doesn't actually support the claim instead of fabricating a citation.